Sec 2 Math Tuition.

 If this sounds familiar

-Sec 1 sign errors are now eating Sec 2 marks.
+Sec 1 sign errors are now costing Sec 2 marks.

 The setup is right.
 The method is right.
 Then somewhere on line three a minus becomes a plus, a bracket gets dropped, and the quadratic factorises to the wrong roots.
 Marker writes "method mark only."
 Two marks gone.
 Repeat across six questions per paper — that's a grade.